-- 23kg for hold luggage - 7kg for hand luggage - Hold luggage must be in one soft duffel bag, a requirement from our pilots due to limited hold space on the jet (we do allow duffel bags with wheels). - Hand luggage must be in a 30 40L backpack.
+- 23kg for hold luggage - 7kg for hand luggage - Hold luggage must be in one soft duffel bag, a requirement from our pilots due to limited payload on our Basler planes in Antarctica (we do allow duffel bags with wheels). - Hand luggage must be in a 30 40L backpack.
 This backpack will be used as your daypack during activities in Antarctica, so please do not bring anything smaller than this.